 We employ highly trained professional and dedicated bus drivers, bus monitors, maintenance mechanics, and office staff.
 Our contractor partners are First Student (East and West) and Centro who fulfill the transporting of over 15,000 Syracuse students on a daily basis.

 The Syracuse City School District transportation policy is set by our Board of Education.
-Our Board of Education has established the distance of one and a half (1.5) miles from the school they attend for elementary and secondary students.
+Our Board of Education has established the distance of one mile (1) K-8 and one and a half (1.5) miles 9-12 from the school they attend.

 Field Trip Information